-The big bang model, used to describe the observations made in the universe, according to its advocates, now precisely has determined the history of the universe.
+The big bang model, used to describe the observations made in the universe, according to its advocates, now precisely has determined the history of the Universe.
 See left graphic.
 Yet to do so it is filled with unproveable fudge factors.
 That may sound like an exaggerated claim but it seems to be the state of cosmology today.
+(This article was edited and updated from my article ‘Cosmology is not even astrophysics,’ originally published 3 December 2008, creation.com.)

 This situation has come about because of the unverifiable starting assumptions are inherently wrong!
 Some brave physicists have had the temerity to challenge the ruling paradigm—the standard big bang ΛCDM inflation cosmology.1 One of those is Prof. Richard Lieu, astrophysicist, of the Department of Physics, University of Alabama, who wrote:2